oofdere/kvcmlive/_shows/midnightmix.md

     text: "EDM, Rock, Pop, Funk, Hip-Hop"
 ---

-Midnight Mix is a radio show that features special club mixes of songs from the back in the day to today.
+The Midnight Mix is a radio show that features special club mixes of songs from the back in the day to today.
 It is hosted and mixed by Tajibeats.